stefanoborini/stefanoborini.github.io/_posts/2019-03-14-what-dungeons-and-dragons-taught-me-about-project-management.md

 title: What Dungeons and Dragons taught me about software project management (incomplete)
 ---

-# What Dungeons and Dragons taught me about software project management

 In Dungeons and Dragons,

 - Warrior: extremely powerful and capable of both dealing and receiving massive damage to enemies in close combat, but weak against magic effects.